Skip to content

 Perth

-Image of Canal Rocks in the southwest of Western Australia near Margaret River and Dunsborough.
+Image of Canal Rocks southwest of Western Australia near Margaret River and Dunsborough.

-Margaret River is a great place for hanging out where you can find famous galleries and restaurants.
-It is located in the southwest about three and a half hours’ drive south of Perth.
+Margaret River is a great place to hang out.
+It is located in the southwest, about three and a half hours’ drive south of Perth, and has famous galleries and restaurants.

 Aviation Heritage Museum

 The Aviation Heritage Museum is located 15 kilometres south of Perth.
-There, you will find exhibits that host more than 30 aircraft and thousands of artefacts covering civilian and military aviation from World War I planes to present-day passenger jets.
+There, you will find exhibits hosting over 30 aircraft and thousands of artefacts covering civilian and military aviation, from World War I planes to present-day passenger jets.

 Adventure World Theme Park

-This park is one of the most important tourist attractions for children and adults in Perth as it includes a large number of unique games within it.
-It includes adventure games and thrills for older visitors and an area called Fire Factor 5, with several exciting games including Power Surge, Terror Tunnel, Bounter Revenge, and The Ramping.
+This park is one of the most important tourist attractions for children and adults in Perth, as it includes many unique games.
+It includes adventure games and thrills for older visitors, and an area called Fire Factor 5 has several exciting games, including Power Surge, Terror Tunnel, Bouncer Revenge, and The Ramping.

 Hillarys Boat Harbour

 The Hillarys Boat Harbour is located 20 km northwest of central Perth.
-It is a vast marina with restaurants, shops, and kids’ attractions.
-One of the famous attractions there is the Aquarium of Western Australia where you can walk through a glass underwater tunnel and observe more than 200 species of marine animals.
+The vast marina has restaurants, shops, and kids’ attractions.
+One of the famous attractions there is the Aquarium of Western Australia, where you can walk through a glass underwater tunnel and observe more than 200 species of marine animals.

 Fremantle Markets

 Fremantle Markets is the most popular weekend market in Western Australia and one of the best in the entire country.
-One of the best things to do in Perth City is to visit Fremantle Markets where you can buy fresh and local products, handmade souvenirs, clothes, and foods.
+One of the best things to do in Perth City is to visit Fremantle Markets, where you can buy fresh and local products, handmade souvenirs, clothes, and food.

-The Fremantle Markets are open on Fridays from 9 am to 8 pm, and Saturday to Sunday from 9 am to 6 pm.
+The Fremantle Markets are open Fridays from 9 a.m. to 8 p.m. and Saturdays and Sundays from 9 a.m. to 6 p.m.

 Caversham Wildlife Park